Micro-frontends in Practice: Benefits and Pitfalls

 Iframes (Yes, Still)

 The simplest and most isolated option.
 Each micro-frontend lives in an iframe; communication via postMessage.
 It works but has known problems: SEO, navigation, accessibility, and the “app inside an app” feel.
-Useful for integrating third parties or legacy internal tools.
+Useful for integrating legacy internal tools.
 Poor candidate for fluid user experiences.

 Module Federation (Webpack 5)